Can a particle moves zigzag in time?: Introduction

-There is one more argument against a classical particle turning back in time.
-In this case, the particle must intersect light cone that is impossible for a massive particle.
-This argument is not valid for fields dynamic.

 In this paper, we discuss the quantum transition amplitude of the time zigzag motion in the Minkowski space.
 We argue that although zigzag motion in time is unobservable indeed, it is not forbidden by the standard laws of quantum mechanics.
 The arguments why these two statements do not contradict each other are explained below.
+It will be proved that the result does not depend on the time interval of particle motion in the opposite time direction.

 No complementary postulates are involved, although the path integral measure needs to be upgraded.
-It will be proved that the result does not depend on the time interval of particle motion in the opposite time direction.